 In 2018, NPO undertook the first-ever study of the standard parenting time guidelines of each of Ohio's 88 county courts of common pleas.
-This 2020 report updates the results of that previous study, highlighting the changes that some Ohio courts of common pleas have made to their guidelines.
+In 2020, NPO published an updated report that detailed the changes since 2018, all of which were all improvements to a greater or lesser degree.
+This 2023 report updates the results of those previous studies, highlighting changes that some Ohio courts of common pleas have made to their guidelines since 2020.

 NPO believes that the standard parenting time guidelines adopted by courts play a very significant role in determining the parenting practices of separated parents, perhaps especially when parents come to the court without legal representation, which they frequently do in divorce and paternity cases.
-While parents can have reasonable confidence that courts will approve most schedules that are mutually agreed to by the parents, the default schedules influence parental choices;
+While parents can have reasonable confidence that courts will approve most schedules that are mutually agreed to by the parents, the default schedules influence parental choices; furthermore, parental agreements are "made in the shadow" of these default schedules.
+NPO was motivated to undertake this series of studies because Ohio counties' standard parenting time rules strongly influence the actual schedules parents follow and those parenting arrangements are instrumental in determining the well-being of children of divorced and separated parents.